Egnatia, Ioannina

-Egnatia (Greek: Εγνατία) is a former municipality in the Ioannina regional unit, Epirus, Greece.
-Since the 2011 local government reform it is part of the municipality Metsovo, of which it is a municipal unit.
+Egnatia (Greek: Εγνατία) is a former municipality in the Ioannina regional unit, Epirus, in northwestern Greece.
+Since the 2011 local government reform, it is part of the Metsovo municipality, of which it is a municipal unit.
 The municipal unit has an area of 131.424 km2.
-In 2011 its population was 2,331.
+In 2021 its population was 1,867.
 The seat of the municipality was in Mikro Peristeri.
 The municipal unit is connected with both the GR-6/E92 (Larissa - Ioannina - Igoumenitsa) and the new Via Egnatia.

 Subdivisions

 The municipal unit Egnatia is subdivided into the following communities (constituent villages in brackets):